 | 2 weeks (route + city) | 5 GB | 10 GB |

-If you plan to make a lot of video calls or share your connection with another device, step up a tier.
-An honest estimate of GB for your Melbourne getaway prevents you from running out of data halfway through your trip.
-And remember: if your Australian itinerary is long (Great Ocean Road, Sydney, Great Barrier Reef), the same Australia plan will work across the entire country, so buy with the total number of days in mind, not just for Melbourne.
+If you're going to make a lot of video calls or share your connection with another device, step up a level.
+An honest estimate of GB for your Melbourne getaway prevents you from running short halfway through your trip.
+And remember: if your Australian route is long (Great Ocean Road, Sydney, Great Barrier Reef), the same Australia plan works throughout the country, so buy thinking about the total number of days, not just Melbourne.

 What to see: from the city to the Great Ocean Road

-Melbourne is best enjoyed on foot and by tram: the laneways with urban art and cafes, the Queen Victoria Market, the view from the Eureka Skydeck, St Kilda beach at sunset, and the botanic gardens.
-With data on your phone, you can improvise: find the trendy cafe, book a table, and follow street art routes without getting lost.
+Melbourne is best enjoyed on foot and by tram: the laneways with urban art and cafes, Queen Victoria Market, the view from the Eureka Skydeck, St Kilda beach at sunset, and the botanical gardens.
+With data on your phone, you can improvise: find the trending cafe, book a table, and follow street art routes without getting lost.

-The perfect excuse to leave the city is the Great Ocean Road, with the Twelve Apostles as its highlight.
-It's a coastal road where GPS and offline maps are invaluable, but having active data also saves you for checking viewpoint opening hours, weather, and parking.
-Other popular day trips include the Mornington Peninsula and the penguins of Phillip Island.
-Your Australia eSIM will continue to work on all of them: you don't change anything when you leave the urban area.
-Before driving on the left, it's a good idea to review tips for saving data abroad and not overspending on excursions.
+The perfect excuse to leave the city is the Great Ocean Road, with the Twelve Apostles as its crowning glory.
+It's a coastal road where GPS and offline maps are invaluable, but having active data also saves you by allowing you to check viewpoint hours, weather, and parking.
+Other popular day trips include the Mornington Peninsula and the Phillip Island penguins.
+Your Australia eSIM will continue to work on all of these: you don't change anything when you leave the urban area.
+Before driving on the left, it's a good idea to review tips for saving data with your eSIM while traveling and not overspend on excursions.

 How to install and activate your eSIM

-Installing an eSIM takes about 1 minute and requires no store visits or paperwork.
-After purchase, you'll receive a QR code by email; scan it from your phone's settings (or install it with a tap if you're on the same device) and you're done.
+Installing an eSIM takes about 1 minute and requires no store visit or paperwork.
+After purchase, you receive a QR code by email; you scan it from your phone's settings (or install it with a tap if you're on the same device) and you're good to go.
 Do it at home with Wi-Fi before you fly.

-- Check that your phone is eSIM compatible (most iPhones from XS onwards and recent high-end Androids are).
+- Check that your phone is eSIM compatible (most iPhones from XS and recent high-end Android models are).

 - Install the eSIM by scanning the QR code from Settings > Mobile Data.